plato-gno/staking-deposit-cli/README.md

 ## Introduction

-`deposit-cli` is a tool for creating [EIP-2335 format](https://eips.ethereum.org/EIPS/eip-2335) BLS12-381 keystores and a corresponding `deposit_data*.json` file for [Ethereum Staking Launchpad](https://github.com/ethereum/staking-launchpad).
+`validator-data-generator` is a tool for creating [EIP-2335 format](https://eips.ethereum.org/EIPS/eip-2335) BLS12-381 keystores and a corresponding `deposit_data*.json` file for the Gnosis Chain.

+It is based on the [Ethereum `deposit-cli` tool](https://github.com/ethereum/staking-deposit-cli) with minor adoptation for the Gnosis Chain specific.

 - **Warning: Please generate your keystores on your own safe, completely offline device.**
 - **Warning: Please backup your mnemonic, keystores, and password securely.**